sergejsvisockis/joke-integration-service/README.md

 An `import` endpoint is responsible for importing the joke from the external [resource](https://icanhazdadjoke.com/api) into the database table.

-Let's consider that we always would like tom import a joke with the following ID: `R7UfaahVfFd`
+Let's consider that we always would like to import a joke with the following ID: `R7UfaahVfFd`